kanggunh/League-Of-Legends-Roles/README.md

 ### Why choose these features?

+Here is the general idea for why we chose these features.

 **'kill':** the team plays to give certain roles (laners or jungle) more kill as a strategy

 **'death':** some roles are more prone to being killed than others